stanislawdann/stanislawdann/README.md

 ### Hi there 👋, im Stanislaw.

-- 🔭 I’m currently working on cool blog app :)
+- 🔭 I’m currently working on blog app :)
 - 🌱 I’m currently learning JS/REACT
 - 💬 Ask me about  anything related to Python/Django
 - 📫 How to reach me: @stanislawdann